oracle/truffleruby/doc/user/ruby-managers.md

 ### RVM

-RVM has a command for adding a precompiled Ruby to the list of available rubies:<!---rubies?--->
+RVM has a command for adding a precompiled Ruby to the list of available rubies:

 ```bash
 rvm mount "$ruby_home" -n truffleruby